rapidsai/cudf/docs/cudf/source/developer_guide/pylibcudf.md

 - All typing in code should be written using Cython syntax, not PEP 484 Python typing syntax.
 Not only does this ensure compatibility with Cython < 3, but even with Cython 3 PEP 484 support remains incomplete as of this writing.
 - All cudf code should interact only with pylibcudf, never with libcudf directly.
 - All imports should be relative so that pylibcudf can be easily extracted from cudf later
-  - Exception: All imports of libcudf API bindings in `cudf._lib.cpp` should use absolute imports of `cudf._lib.cpp as libcudf`.
-We should convert the `cpp` directory into a proper package so that it can be imported as `libcudf` in that fashion.
-When moving pylibcudf into a separate package, it will be renamed to `libcudf` and only the imports will need to change.
+  - Exception: All imports of libcudf API bindings in `cudf._lib.pylibcudf.libcudf` should use absolute imports of `cudf._lib.pylibcudf.libcudf as libcudf`.
+This will make it easier to extract pylibcudf into a separate package.
 - Ideally, pylibcudf should depend on nothing other than rmm and pyarrow.
 This will allow it to be extracted into a a largely standalone library and used in environments where the larger dependency tree of cudf may be cumbersome.